coffeegremlin/coffeegremlin/README.md

 ### Hi there!
 How ya doing?

-- My name is Nathan Mausert, and my pronouns are he/him.
+- My name is Nathan, and my pronouns are he/him.
 - Currently New York based with a move to Los Angeles in January planned.

 - My background in medical welding and prototype project management with cryogenic pressure vessels gives me solid troubleshooting fundamentals and an aptitude for managing expansive projects with unexpected issues.